MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Teams-overview.md

 - [Meetings and conferencing](deploy-meetings-microsoft-teams-landing-page.md)
 - [Cloud voice](cloud-voice-landing-page.md)

 If you're a large enterprise, if you're coming to Teams from Skype for Business Server, or if you've got an on-premises PSTN solution, check out our [Planning guidance for large enterprises](plan-microsoft-teams-enterprise-deployment).
+Also for large enterprises, don't miss the [Teams Adoption Hub](adopt-microsoft-teams-landing-page.md).

 ## Overview of Teams